The Biochar Cookstove Project

 Harnessing the diverse benefits of biochar aligns perfectly with 2050kids’ mission and vision.

-2050kids Biochar Cookstove Project focuses on engaging communities in a hands-on process that promotes local biochar production and local leadership of the project.
+2050kids Biochar Cookstove Project focused on engaging communities in a hands-on process that promoted local biochar production and local leadership of the project.

 What is Biochar?